DistributedComponents/disel/README.md

-# Disel - Distributed Separation Logic
+# Disel: Distributed Separation Logic

 Implementation and case studies of Disel, a separation-style logic for compositional verification of distributed systems.